goethan/Udacity_Projects/tentative/ml.md

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.
 In this project, you will play detective, and put your new skills to use by building a person of interest identifier based on financial and email data made public as a result of the Enron scandal.
 To assist you in your detective work, we've combined this data with a hand-generated list of persons of interest in the fraud case, which means individuals who were indicted, reached a settlement or plea deal with the government, or testified in exchange for prosecution immunity.

+In 2000, Enron was one of the largest companies in the United States.
+By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
+In the resulting Federal investigation, there was a significant amount of typically confidential information entered into public record, including tens of thousands of emails and detailed financial data for top executives.
+The goal of this project was to build a prediction model to identify persons-of-interest (POI’s.) using scikit learn, numpy, and pandas modules in Python.
+The target of the predictions were persons-of-interest (POI’s) who were individuals who were indicted, reached a settlement, or plea deal with the government, or testified in exchange for prosecution immunity.
+Financial compensation data and aggregate email statistics from the Enron Corpus were used as features for prediction.

+In 2000, Enron was one of the largest companies in the United States.
+By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
+In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.

+Using all the concepts and ideas learned through the Introduction to Machine Learning module within the Udacity's Data Analyst NanoDegree, this project will use the scikit-learn Python library and machine learning techniques to predict and spot culpable persons of the Enron scandal.

+Enron, one of the largest US companies, collapsed into bankruptcy in 2002 due to widespread corporate fraud.
+As a result of the federal investigation, confidential information was made public, including emails and financial data for executives.

+We will build a POI (Person of Interest) identifier to extract individuals involved in the fraud from the data.
+We will use machine learning and sklearn to do so.

 1. Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it